miklevin/MikeLev.in/_posts/2023-05-08-i-never-saw-a-purple-unicorn-and-never-hope-to-see-one-take-and-reverse.md

 Others can always focus on the rote and frankly mundane and not very interesting to me aspects of SEO and marketing.
 I'm a purple unicorn and I know it.
 But the world needs purple unicorns too.
-Problem being the product of such a unicorn is not going to be as popular as the economic product of the old workhorse... or the ass?
-Haha, well anyway it's time to drop a few words about being a purple unicorn.
+Problem being the product of such a unicorn is not going to be as popular as the economic product of the old workhorse.
+Well anyway it's time to drop a few words about being a purple unicorn and why I believe GPT models like it will spot them and perchance reward them.
+I'm already playing the AI optimization long-game.
+Hehe, you *know* GPT didn't write this.

 Two roads diverge in the woods, and everything else being equal we paraphrase something Copilot can't even figure out, haha!
 I'm having a good time seeing